irfan-nagoo/webrtc-conferencing/README.md

 **Tech Stack Signaling Server:**  NodeJS 16, Socket.io server

 This is my first every UI application with alomost nill experience in the user interface software technologies.
-With Significant experience in the server side technologies, it would be tough (conidering the faetures this application has) for me to produce next application like this in the UI segment. **I dedicate this project to my sister Ruqia and her two kids Zayn and Hamza**.
+With Significant experience in the server side technologies, it would be tough (considering the features this application has) for me to produce next one like this in the UI segment.

+**I dedicate this project to my sister Ruqia and her two kids Zayn and Hamza**.